OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log4_animate-shape.md

 ~~~

 So, now we're trying to use a variable we haven't sent already.
 Let's resolve that issue.
-Setting the value of a uniform in your JavaScript is almost straightforward (at least in OpenGL standard!), and bear many ressemblances with how we handle our past `attribute` variable.
+Setting the value of a uniform in your JavaScript is almost straightforward (at least in OpenGL standard!), and bear a liking with how we handle our past `attribute` variable.

 As can be read below, we first get the location of the variable in the shader with the function `getUniformLocation`.
 We then update it then with the function `uniform1f`.